 No tax is payable on any payments you receive due to your super fund balance being less than $200.

 If you do have multiple super accounts with balances of less than $200, you’re entitled to withdraw the balance of each one.
-However, it’s important to also consider consolidating these amounts into a single super fund (i.e. rollover the funds) so that you can grow your superannuation nest egg.
+However, it’s important to also consider consolidating these amounts into a single super fund so you can grow your super nest egg.
 Even small amounts can make a big difference if you add them when you are young due to the magic of compound interest.

 Besides the situation where you have less than $200 in your employer’s super fund when your employment is terminated, other special circumstances where you can access some (or all) of your super before you reach your preservation age include: